News API

 Conclusion

-Thanks to its more robust lemmatization process, spaCy is able to reduce the corpus to a smaller set of tokens.
-As far as the speed is concerned, the results can be deceiving.
+Thanks to its more robust lemmatization process, spaCy is able to reduce the corpus to a smaller set of tokens. as far as the speed is concerned, the results can be deceiving.
 Although the speed might look comparable for our small corpus, in reality, spaCy is far more efficient.
 It’s important to remember that spaCy is doing an extra operation of tagging the different parts of speech.

 Pipeline test code: